ICPSwap-Labs/icpswap-frontend/README.md

 Then run the following:

-- `pnpm install` to install dependencies.
+- `pnpm i` to install dependencies.
 - `pnpm run dev` to start the development server
 - `pnpm run build` to build